adobea-dev/adobea-dev.github.io/_pages/about.md

 I am **Regina Adobea Essien**, though I prefer to be called **Adobea**.
 I am a **Data Scientist and AI Researcher** focused on statistical modelling, machine learning, agentic AI, responsible AI, and AI strategy.
 I build practical AI systems and translate complex business and societal problems into data-driven solutions across **financial services, analytics, and climate resilience**.

-I have nearly three years of experience applying data science, analytics, and machine learning within the financial sector.
+I have 3+ years of experience applying data science, analytics, and machine learning within the financial sector.
 I currently work as an **Engagement Analyst at Autochek Africa** and as a part-time **AI Researcher at Youth in AI, Accra, Ghana**.
 My work spans predictive analytics, conversational AI, intelligent automation, AI agents, and decision-support systems.

 I am particularly interested in the intersection of **AI, business strategy, and decision-making**.
 Beyond building models and AI systems, I am interested in helping organizations identify valuable opportunities for AI, determine where AI can create measurable impact, translate business needs into technical solutions, and adopt AI responsibly.